-RMS is a system of systems that includes the Remote Multi-Mission Vehicle (RMMV) and AN/AQS-20A sonar.
-The Navy plans to use RMS in the LCS MCM mission package to detect and identify mines.
+RMS is a system of systems that includes the Remote Multi-Mission Vehicle (RMMV) and AN/AQS-20A sensor.
+RMS was to be the primary mine detection/identification system in the LCS MCM mission package.

-- RMS requirements do not capture the need to locate mines quickly and accurately as part of a system-of-systems onboard LCS - RMS KPPs and KSAs can be achieved while system fails to support the LCS MCM mission - RMS search rate requirement has no limit on false alarms and excludes time required for planning, transit to and from the search area, operator assessment, follow-on actions to reduce false classifications, and efforts to recover from failures - In contrast, the LCS requirement includes these factors - RMS reliability KSA excludes the sensor, which artificially inflates the RMMV operating time and limits scoring of operational mission failures, thus yielding an unrealistic assessment of system reliability - " 192.5 hours MTBOMF (per CDD criteria) vice 31.3 hours (per operational criteria) during recent DT - DOT&E has recommended that RMS be tested as the Navy expects to employ it in the LCS MCM mission package - More than a simple verification of RMS-specific KPPs - Navy assessed system in DT using KPPs - Neither the Navy nor DOT&E can assess RMS contribution to LCS performance based on this testing - This RMS example illustrates a recurrent problem with inconsistencies between requirements documents for different systems
+- RMS requirements do not capture the need to locate mines quickly and accurately as part of a system-of-systems onboard LCS - RMS KPPs and KSAs can be achieved even if system fails to support the LCS MCM mission - In contrast to LCS requirements, RMS search rate requirements place no limit on false alarms and exclude time required for planning, transit to and from the search area, operator assessment, follow-on actions to reduce false classifications, and efforts to recover from failures - Reliability KSA scoring rules in CDD and CPD exclude the sensor, artificially inflate the RMMV operating time, and neglect some critical operational mission failures, thus yielding unrealistic assessments of system reliability - " 192.5 hours MTBOMF (per CDD criteria) vice 31.3 hours (per operational criteria) during 2013 DT - " 34.5 hours MTBOMF (CPD criteria) vice 19.2 hours (operational criteria) during 2015 Technical Evaluation of LCS MCM mission package - caused Navy to delay OT and charter independent review, which recommended that RMS program be paused while Navy pursues alternative minehunting solutions - DOT&E has persistently maintained that RMS should be tested as the Navy expects to employ it in the LCS MCM mission package - More than the simple verification of RMS-specific KPPs that Navy advocated - Navy now agrees with DOT&E assessment that current RMS reliability does not support required LCS MCM capability - RMS example also illustrates a recurrent problem with inconsistencies between requirements documents for related systems